 A Bold Spirit of Inquiry

 Our faculty and staff are outstanding and influential researchers whose work dismantles barriers and counteracts injustices.
-Our students are well-prepared to be the next generation of researchers.
+Our students are well prepared to be the next generation of researchers.

-Rigorous Research that Results in Real Solutions
+Rigorous Research, Real Solutions

-At BU Wheelock, our vibrant research community nurtures dozens of ongoing projects.
-Our culture of inquiry and curiosity about challenges in education and human development leads to answers that can be applied in the real world.
+The culture of inquiry and curiosity about challenges in education and human development leads to answers that can be applied in the real world.

 Research.
 Productivity.
 Impact.